nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Automated Scripts
 +++++++++++++++++

 I at one point built a bunch of scripts to automate Solaris servers talking to IPA `here <https://github.com/nazunalika/useful-scripts/tree/master/freeipa>`__.
-The problem is that it doesn't create the host objects because of how curl was compiled in OpenCSW and Solaris 11.
-I can't think of useful way around this (yet).
-I'm thinking at some point I'll make that portion python.
+This may or may not be of use to you.
+Though if you have problems, file a github issue and we can address it.

 Legacy HBAC
 +++++++++++

 For HBAC to work on Solaris, you will need to compile the pam_hbac module found `here <https://github.com/jhrozek/pam_hbac>`__.
 I would clone the current master branch or download the master.zip to your Solaris system.
-The instructions are different between Solaris 10 and Solaris 11 for compiling it.
-Solaris 10 requires some `OpenCSW <https://www.opencsw.org/>`__ packages.
-Solaris 11 just needs you to install a few packages and then the rest is pretty straight forward.
+Each OS has their set of instructions for compiling.

 First, create the following system account.
 We will need this when we are configuring our legacy clients.